datalayer-examples/jupyterlab-extensions-example/docs/plugins-theme.md

 # Theme Plugins

+Theme plugins provide a way to customize the appearance of JupyterLab by changing themeable values (i.e., CSS variable values) and providing additional fonts and graphics to JupyterLab.
+JupyterLab comes with light and dark theme plugins.

 ## Christmas Theme

-The `JupyterLab Christmas` is implemented in the `src/theme-christmas/index.ts` file.
+The `Christmas` theme is implemented in the `src/theme-christmas/index.ts` file.
 You typically require `IThemeManager` and invoke the `register` function with the needed CSS.

 ```js
     const style = 'jupyterlabextensions/index.css';